cdixon3/Messaging-API/README.md

 python -m pytest tests/test_messages.py
 ```

+With more time, I would have *hopefully* been more thoughtful about edge cases that would
+need to be tested...

 - All other High Level Requirements are covered by the information already outlined in
 `README.md`.